 A History Page...

-In the beginning, the area now forming our parish consisted largely of brickworks....with the land now occupied by the Church marked on a map of 1896 as 'allotment gardens'...
+In the beginning, the area forming our parish consisted largely of brickworks....with the land now occupied by the Church marked on a map of 1896 as 'allotment gardens'...not quite The Lord's Vineyard...

-1889 Rev. R. Morris, vicar of St. Mark's, arranges for services to be held on Sunday and Thursday evenings for the people in this area.
-These services, conducted by a Lay Reader, Mr. John T. Rogers, are held in a small room at 74 Medway Road (the house was demolished many years ago, and the site is now occupied by flats).
+1889 Rev R Morris, vicar of St Mark's, arranges for services to be held on Sunday and Thursday evenings for the people in this area.
+These services, conducted by a Lay Reader, Mr John Rogers, are held in a small room at 74 Medway Road (the house was demolished many years ago, and the site is now occupied by flats).
 Lay leadership of new mission initiatives is clearly nothing new!

 1890 Christmas Day - Holy Communion is celebrated.